davepinch/pinchy.cc/content/topics/astronomy/objects/andromeda-galaxy/en.wikipedia.org.snippet-2-4.md

 title: >-
   The Andromeda Galaxy has a diameter of about 46.56 kpc (152,000 ly), making it the largest member of the Local Group of galaxies in terms of extension.
 citation: >-
   Wikipedia contributors.
 (2024, January 30).
 Andromeda Galaxy.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 08:16 UTC, February 18, 2024, from https://en.wikipedia.org/w/index.php?title=Andromeda_Galaxy&oldid=1200998176
+Retrieved February 18, 2024, from https://en.wikipedia.org/w/index.php?title=Andromeda_Galaxy&oldid=1200998176
 from: Andromeda Galaxy (en.wikipedia.org)
 type: snippet
 url: /en.wikipedia.org/wiki/Andromeda_Galaxy/2-4/